 Can anything really be too much during the holiday season?
 Uh, yeah.
 And it's usually easy to spot: for example, if there are more inflatables than lawn showing in your yard.
-On the opposite end of the bring the outside in spectrum, going for a minimalist vibe can look quite classy, but it can also look quite empty.
+On the opposite end of the spectrum, going for a minimalist vibe can look quite classy, but it can also look quite empty.
 To prevent the museum look, choose three or four decorative pieces per room.